 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these can include tax credits, rebates and more.
-Incentives may be handled by your county or municipality, or by the state of Missouri.
-Some incentives might only be available for a limited time, while others are ongoing.
+Some solar incentives may be provided by state and local governments.
+Like with federal incentives, these can include rebates, tax credits and more.
+Some incentives are ongoing, while others are only available for a limited time.
+They may be provided by your county or municipality, or by the Missouri government.

 Next Steps for Installing Solar in Concord